MusicWrite upgrade to QuickScore Elite Level II 2008

 Smarter bars of rest

-Consolidating rests using Bars of Rest under the Display menu checks for rehearsal marks, key sig, time sig changes, double and repeat barlines, breaking up groups of rests around these marks.
+Consolidating rests using Bars of Rest under the Display menu checks for rehearsal marks, key sig, time SIG changes, double and repeat barlines, breaking up groups of rests around these marks.

 Better bar numbering